allamaprabhuani/akantu2/doc/dev-doc/manual/basic_types.rst

 finite-element approximations and the numerical integration of the weak form.
-As we will see in Chapter :doc:`./solidmechanicsmodel`, :cpp:class:`Model<akantu::Model>` creates its own :cpp:class:`FEEngine<akantu::FEEngine>` object so the explicit creation of the object is not required.
+As we will see in Chapter :doc:`./solidmechanicsmodel`, :cpp:class:`Model<akantu::Model>` creates its own :cpp:class:`FEEngine<akantu::FEEngine>` object, hence the explicit creation of the object is not required.

 Mathematical Operations
 ```````````````````````

-Using the :cpp:class:`FEEngine<akantu::FEEngine>` object, one can compute a interpolation,
+Using the :cpp:class:`FEEngine<akantu::FEEngine>` object, one can compute an interpolation,
-an integration or a gradient.A simple example is given below:
+an integration or a gradient.
+A simple example is given below:

 .. code-block:: c++